caki9282/Coffee_debts/README.md

 - each person knows their coffee amount
 - tax is not a factor to worry about
 - A coworker can pay multiple weeks in a row.

+Tid-Bit:
+This was developed in Django, I wanted to go above and beyond for this code challenge and create a Full-stack project.
+So after doing some research, I came across Django.
+I have never used Django but was familiar with Python, HTML, CSS, and JavaScript so I took it upon myself to attempt to learn how to develop on Django to provide you guys with an exceptional GUI rather than a more simple CDL.

 ----------------------------Data---------------------------------

 Pre-Existing Accounts (data):